 A lump sum is when you withdraw a specific amount of money from your pension pot in one go.

-An annuity is different to a tax-free lump sum.
+An annuity pension is different to a tax-free lump sum.
 You might use your annuity income to cover your foundation costs, things like your mortgage and insurances.
 This post explains exactly what an annuity pension is.

 Taking a lump sum gives you the option to make one-off large purchases or go on holidays that you normally couldn’t afford.
 It’s always worth speaking to an independent financial adviser to find out what’s best for you and your circumstances.